louiscolinet/PhenoHive-base/README.md

 1. Ensure that the Raspberry Pi is connected to the internet; you can check the connection using `ping google.com`.
 2. Clone the repository using `git clone https://github.com/Oldgram/PhenoHive.git PhenoHive`.
 If you don't have git installed, you can install it using `apt-get install git`.
 3. Navigate to the PhenoHive folder using `cd PhenoHive`.
-4. Run the setup script using `bash tools/setup.sh`.
+4. Run the setup script using `bash setup.sh`.
 This script will install the necessary packages, set up the system, and enable the service.
    - _Note:_ Due to the limited resources of the Raspberry Pi Zero W, the setup script can take up 2 to 3 hours to complete.
    - If the setup was successful, you should see a blue message saying "Setup complete.
 A reboot is required before running the service.".
    - If you encounter any error during the setup, follow the steps given in the [manual setup](#manual-setup) section below.